jlukic/vax-butler/README.md

 ## How To Use

-1) Goto Vaccine finder and complete the form until the page where it shows available appointments
-2) Open dev tools and paste the code snippet into chrome console, or using the Snippets panel
-3) Fill in the modal to specify your booking parameters
-4) Leave the tab open (and active!) and wait for your appointment to book
-5) When your appointment is ready you'll hear an audio cue and can come back to your computer to finalize the details.
+1) Follow setup guide [https://www.vaccinebutler.com](https://www.vaccinebutler.com/setup) to add bookmarklet
+2) Run bookmarklet from NYC Vaccine Registration page *after completing vaccine registration* on screen with available appointments.

 ## User Support

-We will be adding a chat to help people with running the script after launch.
+We will be adding chat support shortly to help provide help using the tool.